goulce01/Data-Visualization-Project/README.md

 <br/>
 <br/>
 ## We also pulled data from a Wikipedia page detailing the [2016 Summer Olympics Women's Marathon results.](https://en.wikipedia.org/wiki/Athletics_at_the_2016_Summer_Olympics_–_Women%27s_marathon)
+### Time was the information that this dataset provided that was not included in the original dataset.
 <p align="left">
 <font size="4">The dataset included:</font>
 </p>